AdobeDocs/target.fr-FR/help/administrating-target/start-target.md

 After accepting the invitation to join the [!DNL Adobe Experience Cloud] and logging in, confirm that Target has been added to your [!DNL Experience Cloud] account, then assign yourself the [!UICONTROL Approver] role for [!DNL Target].

-Si votre organisation dispose d&#39;une licence [Target Standard](/help/c-intro/intro.md#section_ACD5EFF17AAB4E979CBEFA0145CCD905) , voir [Définition des rôles et des autorisations](/help/administrating-target/c-user-management/c-user-management/user-management.md#roles-permissions) dans *les utilisateurs*.
+If your organization has a [Target Standard](/help/c-intro/intro.md#section_ACD5EFF17AAB4E979CBEFA0145CCD905) license, see [Specify roles and permissions](/help/administrating-target/c-user-management/c-user-management/user-management.md#roles-permissions) in *Users*.

-Si votre organisation dispose d&#39;une licence [Target Premium](/help/c-intro/intro.md#premium) , voir [Étape 6 : Spécifiez des rôles et des autorisations](/help/administrating-target/c-user-management/property-channel/properties-overview.md#section_8C425E43E5DD4111BBFC734A2B7ABC80) dans *Configuration des autorisations d&#39;entreprise*.
+If your organization has a [Target Premium](/help/c-intro/intro.md#premium) license, see [Step 6: Specify roles and permissions](/help/administrating-target/c-user-management/property-channel/properties-overview.md#section_8C425E43E5DD4111BBFC734A2B7ABC80) in *Configure enterprise permissions*.

 Vous devez ensuite configurer les utilisateurs dans Target Standard et Target Premium.
-Pour plus d&#39;informations, voir [Gestion des utilisateurs](/help/administrating-target/c-user-management/user-management.md).
+For more information, see [User management](/help/administrating-target/c-user-management/user-management.md).